grscheller/web/src/blog.md

 - [dtools.datastructures](https://pypi.org/project/dtools.datastructures)
 - [dtools.fp](https://pypi.org/project/dtools.fp)

+## 2025-03-XX: Reducing the gap

+I have been giving this blog a little love by reducing the gap between Pandoc and GitHub rendered Markdown.
+The GitHub rendered version is still substantially better, but I am getting closer.

+Next step will be to see what I can do by tweaking style/blog.css file.

 ## 2025-03-21: Forgot about this blog again

 I updated my Repo links at the top of the page.
 I'll try and commit to